Codecademy/docs/content/uiux/concepts/ui-design/ui-design.md

 - Checking the [accessibility](https://www.codecademy.com/resources/docs/uiux/accessibility) of a design.
 - Communicating with developers about technical design requirements.

-Both user interface (UI) design and [user experience (UX) design](https://www.codecademy.com/resources/docs/uiux/ux-design) are centered on users and ensure that the products and systems are meeting real needs and are as intuitive and pleasant as possible to use.
+Both user interface (UI) design and [user experience (UX) design](https://www.codecademy.com/resources/docs/uiux/ux-design) are centered on users and involve ensuring that products and systems are meeting real needs.
+They're also focused on making those products and systems as intuitive and pleasant to use as possible.